 Our diabetes experts help control your symptoms and minimize your risk for complications.
 Whether you have Type 1 or Type 2 diabetes, gestational diabetes or even prediabetes, we can offer the personalized treatment plan you need.

 Diabetes warning signs

-If you think you or a loved one may have diabetes, it's important to act quickly.
 Diabetes may be reversible if treated early enough.
+So if you think you or a loved one may have diabetes, it's important to see a specialist as soon as possible.
 Common warning signs include:

 - Blurred vision

 - Increased hunger